Table of Contents

 4. Set as Primary or Secondary Line: Choose whether eSIM should be your primary number or a secondary one for Dual SIM use.

-5. Activate the Plan: Restart your phone if necessary, and ensure your eSIM is active under Settings > Cellular.
+5. Activate the Plan: Restart your phone if necessary, and ensure your eSIM and data roaming are enabled.

 > Pro Tip: If you’re switching from a physical SIM, use Settings > Cellular > Convert to eSIM (available on newer iPhones).